Representation and character theory of finite categorical groups

 We review the work of Frenkel and Zhu in Section \ref{sec:projective_2-representations}.
-A special case of \cite{o;mcddfg} yields a categorification of the last point: \begin{enumerate}[(i)] \item a module category over the categorified twisted group algebra $\operatorname{Vect_\C^\alpha[G]}$ or, in Ostrik's notation, $\vgw$. \end{enumerate} This formulation turns out to be equivalent to (i)--(iii), see Section \ref{sec:2-representations_as_module_categories}.
+A special case of \cite{Ostrik:Module_categories_Drinfeld} yields a categorification of the last point: \begin{enumerate}[(i)] \item a module category over the categorified twisted group algebra $\operatorname{Vect_\C^\alpha[G]}$ or, in Ostrik's notation, $\vgw$. \end{enumerate} There is an equivalence of bicategories between this formulation and those of (i)--(iii), see Section \ref{sec:2-representations_as_module_categories}.